ElementsProject/lightning/doc/lightning-sendonion.7.md

 on where to forward a payment and what parameters to use, or contain details of the payment for the final hop.
-However, it is possible to add arbitrary information for hops in the custom onion, allowing for custom extensions that are not directly supported by c-lightning.
+However, it is possible to add arbitrary information for hops in the custom onion, allowing for custom extensions that are not directly supported by Core Lightning.

 The onion is specific to the route that is being used and the *payment_hash* used to construct, and therefore cannot be reused for other payments or to